adammet/LogBook/README.md

-# nwHacks2019
+# LogBook
-Peer grading service which removes the bias from other peers
+Task tracking service that allows students to see the contributions made and ensure group work is equitable